Connect with us

 You can ask for help from other people with those tasks that you’re not particularly good at.

-Similarly, you can work together with somebody who has a different skill set but has to do similar tasks to you, with you both dividing up the work so that you’re doing more of your good at.
+Similarly, you can work with somebody with a different skill set who has to do similar tasks.

 This will make both of your lives easier and more interesting.